 Our vinyl coated fabrics products have undergone considerable evolution and today are distinguished by superior performance in a wide variety of applications as alternatives to leather, cloth and other synthetic fabric coverings.
 Our standard product lines consist of more than 600 SKUs with combinations of colors, textures, patterns and other properties.
-Our products are differentiated by unique protective top finishes, adhesive back coatings and transfer print capabilities.
-Additional process capabilities include embossing grains and patterns, and rotogravure printing, which imparts character prints and non-registered prints, lamination and panel cutting.
+Our products are differentiated by unique protective top finishes and surface print capabilities.
+Additional process capabilities include embossing grains and patterns, and rotogravure and registered printing, which imparts five color character prints as well as non-registered prints, lamination and panel cutting.

 Our vinyl coated fabrics products have various high performance characteristics and capabilities.
 They are durable, stain resistant, easily processed, more cost-effective and better performing than traditional leather or fabric coverings.
 Our products are frequently used in applications that require rigorous performance characteristics such as automotive and non-automotive transportation, certain indoor/outdoor furniture, commercial and hospitality seating, healthcare facilities and athletic equipment.
 We manufacture materials in a wide range of colors and textures.
 They can be hand or machine sewn, laminated to an underlying structure, thermoformed to cover various substrates or made into a variety of shapes for diverse end-uses.
 We are a long-established supplier to the global automotive industry and manufacture products for interior trim components from floor to headliner which are produced to meet specific component production requirements such as cut and sew, vacuum forming/covering, compression molding, and high frequency welding.
 Some products are supplied with micro perforations, which are necessary on most compression molding processes.
-Materials can also be combined with polyurethane or polypropylene foam laminated by either flame or hot melt adhesive for seating, fascia and door applications.
+Materials can also be combined with polyurethane or polypropylene and foam laminated by either flame or hot melt adhesive for seating, fascia and door applications.

-The automotive sector represented approximately 64.9% of our total sales in 2016.
+The automotive sector represented approximately 64.6% of our total sales in 2017.
 Our products are used primarily in the following automotive applications:

-- Seating
+- seating

-- · Door panels
+- door panels

-- · Head and arm rests
+- head and arm rests

-- · Security shades
+- security shades

-- · Components
+- components

-The non-automotive transportation sector represented 11.4% of our 2016 sales and primarily consisted of seating products for original equipment manufacturers of non-automotive and light truck vehicles in the following five categories:
+The non-automotive transportation sector represented 15.4% of our 2017 sales and primarily consists of seating products for original equipment manufacturers of non-automotive and light truck vehicles in the following five categories:

-- · Personal watercraft, ATV's, snowmobiles, golf carts - · Light and heavy industrial equipment and agricultural equipment (tractors, bulldozers) - · Recreational vehicles, vans and motor homes - · Heavy and medium trucks - · Mass transit (trains, buses)
+- personal watercraft, ATV's, snowmobiles, golf carts - light and heavy industrial equipment and agricultural equipment (tractors, bulldozers) - recreational vehicles, vans and motor homes - heavy and medium trucks - mass transit (trains, buses)

-The distribution market sector represented approximately 10.8% of our 2016 sales and consists primarily of sales of the standard Naugahyde and Ambla product lines to local furniture shops, smaller furniture manufacturers and companies serving the hospitality and automotive and marine aftermarkets for refurbishing and replacement.
-The sales organization employed to service this market is a network of approximately 40 distributor locations.
+The distribution market sector represented approximately 9.8% of our 2017 sales and consists primarily of sales of the standard Naugahyde and Ambla product lines to local furniture shops, smaller furniture manufacturers and companies serving the hospitality and marine markets for refurbishing and replacement.
+The sales organization employed to service this market is a network of approximately 51 distributor locations.

-The contract sector, which represented approximately 12.9% of our 2016 sales, includes contract furniture/upholstery, marine, healthcare, child care, and industrial equipment.
+The contract sector, which represented approximately 10.2% of our 2017 sales, includes contract furniture/upholstery, marine, healthcare, child care, and industrial equipment.

 Products are developed and marketed based upon the performance characteristics required by end-users.
 For example, for recreational products used outdoors, such as boats, personal watercraft, golf carts and snowmobiles, a product designed primarily for durability and weatherability is used.
-We also manufacture a line of products called BeautyGard[®], with water-based topcoats that contain agents to protect against bacterial and fungal microorganisms and can withstand repeated cleaning, a necessity in the restaurant and health care industries.
+We also manufacture a line of products called BeautyGard®, with water-based topcoats that contain agents to protect against bacterial and fungal microorganisms and can withstand repeated cleaning, a necessity in the restaurant and health care industries.
 These topcoats are environmentally friendlier than solvent-based topcoats.
 The line is widely used in hospitals and other healthcare facilities.
-Flame and smoke retardant vinyl coated fabrics are used for a variety of commercial and institutional furniture applications, including hospitals, restaurants and residential care centers and seats for school buses and aircraft.
+Flame and smoke retardant vinyl coated fabrics are used for a variety of commercial and institutional furniture applications, including hospitals, restaurants and residential care centers and seats for school buses, trains and aircraft.